 Orange Couch (Photo: Joshua Brasted)

 - Mid-City.
-City Park, which during the year had wildflowers, tulips and other bright blooms, is a popular place for early morning running, biking and sunrise watching.
+City Park, which during the year had wildflowers, tulips and other bright blooms, is a popular place for early morning activities in New Orleans like running, biking and sunrise watching.
 Morning Call, another beignet and coffee place, is open 24 hours if you want to enjoy a New Orleans breakfast while enjoying the park.
 If you want lighter, healthier fare — or to get some work done — head down Esplanade Avenue to Fair Grinds Coffeehouse (open at 6:30 a.m.), which serves fair trade coffee and breakfast pastries (including vegan options).
 It has plenty of seating space, including some outside tables.